Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Madd Fari duration varies from one recitation to another

-Fix: Use metronome consistently and practice with counting.
-Set metronome to 60 BPM and count "one-two-three-four" or longer while holding each vowel.
+Fix: Use a simple metronome or phone app and practise with counting.
+Set it to 60 BPM and count "one-two-three-four" or longer while holding each vowel.

 2. Too Short Duration